pjpardun/translate/README.md

 ## About
 A small desktop application to translate/convert file delimiter formats (tsv/csv/psv) from file batches with GUI supporting file drag and drop.

+This project was built to fill a software gap at my place of employment.

 ![GUI example image.](https://github.com/pjpardun/translate/blob/master/Translate%20GUI%20image.png)

 ## Features